Located in South

 consortium's contract and turned oversight of water access to a group of

-community leaders, the situation in Cochabamba remains serious.
+community leaders, the water crisis in Cochabamba remains serious.
 The city is one

 of the poorest in Bolivia, and growing food in Cochabamba is virtually